tlhr/anderson.vim/README.md

 anderson.vim
 ============
 Dark vim colorscheme based on colors from Wes Anderson films.
+Requires 24bit color support.

 Installation
 ------------
 Use your the plugin manager of your choice, here is an example for Vim-Plug:

 `Plug 'gilgigilgil/anderson.vim'`

+`:PlugInstall`

 Screenshots
 -----------